 It’s the aroma that first snags you—that lush wave pulsing with hot fat, peppery spices and sizzling meat.
 It shoots through the olfactory nerves to the gustatory niches of the brain, yanking the tummy into full alert.

 The sight is what does you in, though.
 When that mound of Southern fried chicken is before you, everything else falls away and life becomes a singular matter of satisfying your craving.
 The initial crunch, the release of grease on the tongue, the bloom of heat and spice on the palate and the burst of moistness as the teeth tear tender meat from bone, well, it’s nothing short of gastronomic heaven.

-Ready to experience the love?
-Here’s a partial list of South Carolina restaurants, dedicated chicken shacks and other operations famous for their Southern fried chicken finesse:
+Ready to discover the best fried chicken ever?
+Here’s a sampling of South Carolina restaurants, dedicated chicken shacks and other operations famous for their Southern fried chicken finesse.

 Shrimp Boat, Rock Hill: Forget the name, this is the place where locals go for fried chicken.
 Marinated in a secret blend before it is battered and fried, the dish is so popular at both locations that their tagline is: “Ain’t no chicken like Shrimp Boat chicken!”

 Steak House Cafeteria, Walhalla: Though T-bones were the signature dish when it opened in 1973, Steak House Cafeteria has made a name for itself as the home of the “Arabian Chicken,” its much-lauded recipe for fried chicken.
 If you get lost, just ask for the “Chicken House” and a local will direct you there.

 Sunrise Drive-in, Florence: Florentines still swear by the fried chicken at this iconic restaurant, which operated as a drive-in eatery back in the day.
 This classic fried chicken is prepared when ordered, but it’s totally worth the wait.